MrHedmad/kerblam/docs/src/tutorial/run.md

 This is useful if you want to keep the outputs of different profiles separate, for instance.

+### File modification times when using profiles
+`make` tracks file creation times to determine if it has to re-run pipelines again.
+This means that if you move files around, like Kerblam! does when it applies profiles, `make` will always re-run your pipelines, even if you run the same pipeline with the same profile back-to-back.

+To avoid this, Kerblam! will keep track of the last-run profile in your projects and update the timestamps of the moved files **only when strictly necessary**.

+This means that the profile files will get updated timestamps only when they actually need to be updated, which is:
+- When you use a profile for the first time;
+- When you switch from one profile to a different one;
+- When you don't use a profile, but you just used one the previous run;

+To track what was the last profile used, Kerblam! creates a file in `$HOME/.cache/kerblam/` for each of your projects.

 ## Sending additional arguments to make or bash
 You can send additional arguments to either `make` or `bash` after what Kerblam! sets by default by specifying them after kerblam's own `run` arguments: